anton-shipulin/RUSCADASEC.COM/README.md

 ```
 Simple but important community rules:

-1. Be respectful of the other users
+1. Be respectful of the other members
 2. Stick to the topic of the groups
 ```